-If you head south from Wyoming into Colorado and Utah you'll begin running into the Swift Communications newspaper markets in resort towns that look similar to Jackson Hole: Park City, Utah; Vail and Aspen, Colorado among them.
+If you head south from Wyoming into Colorado and Utah you'll begin running into the Swift Communications newspaper markets in resort towns like Park City, Utah; Vail and Aspen, Colorado among them.

-The company has acquired 25 newspapers over six states focusing largely on mountain resort towns and spun off four small newspapers outside of these demographics in early 2018.
+The 25 newspapers acquired over six states are largely in mountain resort towns; it spun off four small newspapers outside of these demographics in early 2018.

-Publisher Mark Wurzer puts it bluntly, “If you want to have a good business you want to be in a good market. “
+As publisher Mark Wurzer says of Swift´s strategy, “If you want to have a good business you want to be in a good market.“

-He broke down the Vail Daily’s market for me into three groups: 42,000 full-time residents, 18,000 second homeowners and a tidal wave of 4.5 million visitors.
+He breaks down the Vail Daily’s market for me into three groups: 42,000 full-time residents, 18,000 second homeowners and a tidal wave of 4.5 million visitors.

 “We have to balance covering important local issues such as the housing shortage and cost, the high cost of healthcare and childcare and the development/environment equation with stories that appeal to locals, second homeowners and visitors who are here to have fun and enjoy the active outdoor lifestyle.